Institute of Classical Architecture and Art: Publication

 ICAA publishes The Classicist, an academic journal, as well as the book series the Classical America Series in Art and Architecture.

 Awards, prizes, and scholarships

-The Arthur Ross Awards, administered annually by ICAA, recognize the achievements of architects, painters, sculptors, artisans, landscape designers, educators, publishers, patrons, and others dedicated to preserving and advancing the classical tradition.
+The Arthur Ross Awards, founded by Arthur Ross and administered annually by ICAA, recognize the achievements of architects, painters, sculptors, artisans, landscape designers, educators, publishers, patrons, and others dedicated to preserving and advancing the classical tradition.
 The philanthropist Brooke Astor presented the initial awards in 1982.
 ICAA offers two affiliated fellowships at the American Academy in Rome which it says are intended “to advance the career of the architect or artist recipient and to foster a continuity of knowledge of the classical tradition as a vital aspect of contemporary culture around the globe.”

 ICAA offers two bi-annual prizes: The Rieger Graham Prize for architecture and the Alma Schapiro Prize for fine arts.
 The institute awards each prize in alternate years and offers recipients a three-month Fellowship at the American Academy in Rome.

 Awards and prizes of ICAA's regional chapters include: